Colossus92/eazy-recycling/docs/adr/0020-invoice-domain-model.md

 ```

 When finalized:
+1. **Invoice number is assigned** (from sequence)
-1. Status changes to FINAL
+2. Status changes to FINAL
-2. Invoice PDF is generated
+3. Invoice PDF is generated
-3. Email is sent to bookkeeping and customer
+4. Email is sent to bookkeeping and customer
-4. Linked weight ticket status changes to INVOICED
+5. Linked weight ticket(s) status changes to INVOICED

 ### 6. Frontend Structure